albertprz/puresheet/README.md

 - [✔️] Support IDE like autocomplete for imported and module aliased top-level functions and operators.

-- [✔️] Expose an Explorer view to query by function name, signature or a input / output example (in a similar fashion to Hoogle / Pursuit) and see global functions & operators along with their documentation on a per module basis
+- [✔️] Expose an Explorer view to query by function name, signature or a input / output example (in a similar fashion to Hoogle / Pursuit) and see global functions & operators along with their documentation on a per module basis.

+- [✔️] Support Go to documentation on the formula editor for modules, functions & operators.

+- [✔️] Persist user defined formulas, spreadsheet data, functions & operators in the browser local storage.

-- Add the capability for a user to create, modify or delete global functions & operators through the Explorer view.
+- Add the capability for a user to create, modify or delete global functions & operators through an auxiliary modal in the Explorer view.

 - Enable the use of formulas for filtering & sorting rows.